thecredibleway/thecredibleway-com/docs/faq/questions/arent-all-religions-paths-to-the-same-god.md

 toc_max_heading_level: 4
 title: Aren't All Religions Paths to the Same God | Christian Apologetics
 sidebar_label: Aren't All Religions Paths to the Same God
 description: Do all religions lead to the same God?
-We explore Christianity's distinct views on God, salvation, and eternal life, comparing them with Hinduism, Buddhism, and Islam.
+We explore Christianity's distinct views on God, salvation and eternal life, comparing them with Hinduism, Buddhism and Islam.
 Discover how Jesus Christ's role presents a unique challenge to the idea of interchangeable spiritual paths.
 keywords: ["Aren't all religions paths to the same God","But all religions are a path to the same God","Christianity and other religions","Religious pluralism","Truth in Christianity","Jesus as the only way","Comparative religion","inclusive religion","tolerance for all religions","The uniqueness of Christ","World religions and salvation","Aren't all religions basically the same?"]
 ---